namesys-eth/ccip-store/EIP-X.md

 ## Specification
 ### Overview
 The following specification revolves around the structure and description of an arbitrary off-chain storage handler tasked with the responsibility of writing to an arbitrary storage.
 First introduced in EIP-5559, the protocol outlined herein expands the capabilities of the `StorageHandledBy<>()` revert to accept decentralised and namespaced storages.
-In addition, this draft proposes that besides `StorageHandledByL2()` and `StorageHandledByOffChainDatabase()`, new `StorageHandledBy<>()` reverts be allowed through a publicly curated listed where each new `StorageHandledBy<>()` storage handler must be accompanied by a complete documentation of its interface and design.
+In addition, this draft proposes that `StorageHandledByL2()` and `StorageHandledByOffChainDatabase()` introduced in EIP-5559 be updated, and new `StorageHandledBy<>()` reverts be allowed through a publicly curated list where each new `StorageHandledBy<>()` storage handler must be accompanied by a complete documentation of its interface and design.
 Some foreseen examples of new storage handlers include `StorageHandledByIPFS()` for IPFS, `StorageHandledByIPNS()` for IPNS, `StorageHandledByArweave()` for Arweave, `StorageHandledByArNS()` for ArNS, `StorageHandledBySwarm()` for Swarm etc.

 ![](https://raw.githubusercontent.com/namesys-eth/namesys-ccip-write/main/images/schematic.png)